Distinguished categories and the Zilber-Pink conjecture: Defect and defect condition

 \begin{proof} The set of irreducible components of $f^{-1}(V_1')$ that dominate $V_1'$ is in bijection with the set of irreducible components of the generic fiber of $f|_{f^{-1}(V_1')}: f^{-1}(V_1') \to V_1'$, see (2.1.8) in \cite{EGA_I}.
-By hypothesis and the Fiber Dimension Theorem, these are all of the same dimension $\dim V - \dim V'$.
+By hypothesis and the Fiber Dimension Theorem, the irreducible components of this generic fiber all have the same dimension $\dim V - \dim V'$.
 It follows from the Fiber Dimension Theorem that all irreducible components of $f^{-1}(V_1')$ that dominate $V_1'$, so in particular $V_1$, are of dimension $\dim V_1' + \dim V - \dim V'$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:defectcondition}] Note that $\langle V \rangle = \langle \langle V \rangle_{\ws}\rangle$.
 Therefore it is enough to show that, if $W' \subset W \subset X$ is a sequence of nested subvarieties, with $W,W'$ weakly special, then